 Courses with a clinical component require mastery of the clinical objectives in order to successfully complete the course.
 The clinical component of any course is an integral portion of that course.
 Clinical experiences are graded on a pass/fail basis.
 If a student fails in clinical, he/she will fail the course.
 The clinical cumulative evaluation should be used as a guideline to determine when a student requires faculty assistance to master a clinical objective or skill.
 Students receiving faculty feedback on evaluations that indicate concerns with the student's clinical performance should immediately request faculty intervention and assistance with a remedial plan.
 All clinical objectives must be mastered in order to successfully complete the corresponding course.
 Students must be sent home from the clinical setting for unsafe or unprofessional behavior.
-Students missing clinicals due to being sent home for unsafe or unprofessional behavior must make up the clinical time, and pay the clinical fee of \$32.00 per hour for each hour missed.
+Students missing clinicals due to being sent home for unsafe or unprofessional behavior.
+Students missing clinical fee of \$32.00 per hour for each hour missed.